 As a frequent traveler, our lives have been put on hold, quickly.
 Not just internationally but domestically.
 And though, stopping our personal travel is not a tragedy in the world of tragedies, with people dying and dying quickly and frequently, it certainly has changed our life.
 It has changed all our lives.
 And I doubt life will be the same again.

 We are on a soft lockdown, shelter in place.
 We don’t leave the house except to go for walks, and perhaps a drive in the sun once in a while.
-We have food delivered, we have booze delivered, we have everything come to our home.
+We have food delivered, we have booze delivered, we have everything come to our home. (march 2020) We are now opening up a bit, as more and more people get vaccinated.
+Bars and restaurants, schools and businesses, with restrictions but slowly things are coming back.

 We are asked to wear masks if we go in public where we may come in contact with people.
 I even have friends who are making masks and distributing them in our own community for health care workers and regular people alike.
 Masks have become part of most people’s regular attire these days.
 And the scramble to get them because of the ineptness and corruption of the Trump Administration has been unacceptable at best.